-- No precise tourism statistics for the whole Park area, but Badenoch and Strathspey area received 350,000 staying visitors in 2001 (excluding day visitors) who spent £82million. - ➤ 1997 survey of recreational mountain users in the Cairngorms revealed that 82% of people participating in any form of activity were walkers. - Dutdoor recreation opportunities are extensive: extensive walking at high and low ground level, mountaineering, climbing (rock and ice), snowsports (downhill skiing, ski mountaineering, snowboarding, cross country skiing), cycling, horse riding, orienteering, watersports (sailing, canoeing, windsurfing, angling). - > 52 summits over 900 meters, including 4 of Scotland's five highest mountains.
-43 Munros. - ➤ The highest point in the Park is Ben Macdui at 1309 metres above sea level (masl); lowest point is at the river Dee, 2km west of Aboyne at 134 metres masl. - ➤ 10% of the Park is more than 800masl; 68% is more than 400masl - ➤ Land use/type in the park area:
+- 1997 survey of recreational mountain users in the Cairngorms revealed that 82% of people participating in any form of activity were walkers. - Outdoor recreation opportunities are extensive: walking at high and low ground level, mountaineering, climbing (rock and ice), snowsports (downhill skiing, ski mountaineering, snowboarding cross country skiing), cycling, horse riding, orienteering, watersports (sailing, canoeing, windsurfing, angling). - 52 summits over 900 meters, including 4 of Scotland's five highest mountains.
+43 Munros. - The highest point in the Park is Ben Macdui at 1309 metres above sea level (masl); lowest point is at the river Dee, 2km west of Aboyne at 134 metres masl.

+- 10% of the Park is more than 800masl;

+68% is more than 400masl

+- Land use/type in the park area:

 - 42% dwarf shrub heath

 - 28% montane habitats

 - 11% coniferous woodland

 - 2% broad leaved/mixed woodland

 - 3% improved grassland

 - 0.4% built-up areas and gardens

-- ➤ 26 community councils and associations, most of which are represented on the Cairngorms Community Councils Group (now the Association of Cairngorms Community Councils).
+- 26 community councils and associations, most of which are represented on the Cairngorms Community Councils Group (now the Association of Cairngorms Community Councils).

-\ SSSI - Site of Special Scientific Interest
+SSSI Site of Special Scientific Interest

-NNR - National Nature ReserveSAC - Special Area of Conservation
+NNR National Nature Reserve

+SAC Special Area of Conservation

-NSA - National Scenic Area SPA - Special Protection Area
+NSA National Scenic Area SPA Special Protection Area

-RAMSAR - not an acronym, but refers to a town in Iran at which the international convention on wetland habitats and birds was initiated in 1971.
+RAMSAR not an acronym, but refers to a town in Iran at which the international convention on wetland habitats and birds was initiated in 1971.